Cyfrin/Updraft/courses/blockchain-basics/1-introduction-to-updraft/3-meet-the-instructors/+page.md

 Hello, and welcome.
 My name is Patrick Collins, and I will be your lead instructor for the majority of this course.
 As your primary guide, I am here to help you navigate the complex but exciting world of blockchain technology and smart contract security.
 I look forward to leading you through the curriculum.
 First, I'd like to introduce you to my co-lead instructor.

-### Kyara Nightingale, Co-Lead Instructor
+### Ciara Nightingale, Co-Lead Instructor

-Hi everyone, I'm Kyara Nightingale, your co-lead instructor.
+Hi everyone, I'm Ciara Nightingale, your co-lead instructor.
 I am incredibly passionate about helping you learn and succeed.
 My goal is to help you become one of the best Web3 professionals in the world.
 I was once a student of Patrick’s myself, and I hope to impart knowledge to you in the same effective way.

 My background is in Physics, and my professional expertise lies in coding, blockchain engineering, and security.
 I have a particular passion for cryptography and mathematics, and I'm excited to share that with you throughout the course.